-Senate Bill 70 would create increased costs for the Department of Attorney General (AG) and the Department of Technology, Management, and Budget (DTMB).
+The bill would also create increased costs for the Department of Attorney General (AG) and the Department of Technology, Management, and Budget (DTMB).

 The Address Confidentiality Program would be established within the AG, and the AG would incur the greatest cost for the administration of the program.
 Administrative responsibilities include providing assistance to individuals applying to participate in the program, developing forms, providing participation cards, developing a training program for assisting applicants, creating and maintaining a computerized database to be shared with other departments, reviewing applications, and conducting a study and evaluation of the program.
 The AG was not able to provide an estimate of costs at the time of this analysis.
-Total costs for personnel, information technology (IT) programming, and program materials would potentially be approximately \$500,000.
+Total annual costs for personnel, information technology (IT) programming, and program materials would be approximately \$350,000.
 All costs related to IT would largely be one-time costs to establish the database, with nominal ongoing maintenance costs.
 The median cost for an IT project for the state government is approximately \$300,000.
+It is not yet known what costs would be necessary to establish the necessary technology capabilities required by the bill.
 Each additional staff member, if needed, would cost approximately \$100,000 annually.

 DTMB would incur marginal costs related to serving as the agent for receiving and processing mail for program participants.
 DTMB would be responsible for forwarding all first-class, registered, and certified mail to participants' confidential addresses.
 These costs would include renting a post office box, postage, and material for forwarding mail.
-DTMB was not able to provide an estimate of costs at the time of this analysis, but they would not likely exceed \$50,000.
+Costs would not likely exceed \$50,000 and would able to be accommodated within DTMB's ongoing appropriations.

-The development of the program must commence within one year of money being appropriated to the Confidential Address Fund.
+The development of the program must commence within two years of money being appropriated to the Confidential Address Fund.
 No appropriation has been proposed at the time of this analysis.